 The TLO was the best sensor at estimating the water content of sawdust and the TEROS 10 for estimating the water content of stem segments using the soil calibration equations provided by the manufacturer, they can be only be used to obtain an approximate stem or sawdust water content.
 The new calibration equations derived in this study improved the performance of all the soil moisture sensors in estimating the water content of the sawdust and stem segments of the tree species studied.
 This study has shown that the differences in bulk density between sawdust and tree stems likely preclude the use of sawdust to calibrate the sensors for the measurement of the water content of tree stems.
-Further, the combined equations derived in this study for sawdust and stem water content of the five tree species, while not as accurate as the individual species’ calibration equations should provide adequate calibrations for a range of species for most soil EM sensors; the combined equation did not give a suitable measure of the water content of the stem segments by the Theta Probe.
+Further, the combined equations derived in this study for sawdust and stem water content of the five tree species, while not as accurate as the individual species’ calibration equations should provide adequate calibrations for a range of species for most soil EM sensors; the combined equation did not give a suitable measure of the water content of the stem segments by the Hydra Probe.
 It would be worthwhile evaluating how widespread these calibrations apply to both tree species and soil sensors.
 These findings offer valuable recommendations for the advancement of stem water content measurements using electromagnetic technology.
 Evaluation of the sensors in measuring the variations stem water content of transpiring trees would be valuable next step.
 Also, future studies that include more tree species to establish more generalized calibration equations are encouraged.

 Declaration of Competing Interest